-Crucially, this is the point at which we need children to start 'seeing the general' in the particular enactive and visual illustrations that we offer.
-We can help children a great deal with this in the discussions that we have with them as they work.
-If we use counters, or cubes, or beads, or beans to talk about numbers, we want children to focus just on 'how many' there are, and to ignore the kinds of physical objects we are using.
+See Bruner, J. (1966) Towards a Theory of Instruction.
+Cambridge, MA: Harvard University Press to talk about numbers, we want children to focus just on 'how many' there are, and to ignore the kinds of physical objects we are using.
 We need children to stress how many discrete objects are before them, and to ignore what sort of objects they are.
 'Stressing and ignoring'7 lies at the root of 'seeing the general in the particular' illustration, and our conversations with children as we 'illustrate' are crucial.
 We need to keep asking, 'Would it make any difference to our calculation if those counters were beans?
 Or what if they were pencils?'